What’s next for Contact Centre Solutions?

 Contact Centre Trends – Now and in the future

 We’ve entered into an age where customers are able and ready to look for quick fix answers with minimal effort, this often includes FAQs, telephone IVR and emails.
 Phone channels are still heavily relied upon, but the use of services such as webchat and instant messaging (such as via Facebook) are quickly becoming preferable.

 The majority of mobile phone users own a smartphone- 66% of UK adults.
 This has given customers easier access to customer service on the go.
-Some organisations do currently cater to these preferred channels but are slow to introduce mobile apps, an often unrecognized downfall.
-Future trends suggest that businesses will increasingly improve their approach to mobile technologies and integrate them into an omni-channel strategy.
+Some organisations do currently cater to these preferred channels but are slow to introduce mobile apps, an often unrecognised downfall.
+Future trends suggest that businesses will increasingly improve their approach to mobile technologies and integrate them into an omnichannel strategy.
 Visual IVR, for example is streamlined to connect appropriate agents along with outbound communications such as app notifications.
 This is where the fluidity of customer service will really thrive.

-The personalized service is going one step further.
+The personalised service is going one step further.
 The powers of predictive analytics are certainly set to make a drastic improvement using the customer’s historical data of past interactions, geographic location and choice of device, to create a tailor made service that’s suited to the customer’s profile.

 Improved agent interfaces

 The forward-thinking customer service leaders focus on a productive end-to-end customer service process.
 To ensure productivity is consistent throughout the contact centre, agents should be equipped with more user friendly, modern, automated interfaces that enhance the work place and minimise stress and fatigue.